 The challenges, however, are also numerous: Just because it’s vegan doesn’t make it healthy.
 French fries, white bread and jelly beans are vegan, so you can pile on calories and gain weight.
 Strict vegans may need to supplement vitamin B12, a nutrient found only in animal sources.
 Other nutrients such as vitamin D (best sources are fatty fish and fortified milk) and iron may be difficult to get enough of on a vegan diet, so you may need to couple your plant-based iron sources with foods rich in vitamin C to increase iron absorption.

 And adhering to a vegan diet may be tough in social scenarios such as dinner parties.

-If you’re up for giving it a try, Joy Bauer offers a sample day and recipes:
+If you’re up for giving it a try, try these sample day and recipes: